Board Policies

 2.6 Financial Planning and Budgeting

-The Chancellor will align financial and strategic planning with the Board's Outcomes priorities.
+The Chancellor will align financial and strategic planning.

 AMENDED June 28, 2022, Governing Board Meeting